apollographql/rover/ARCHITECTURE.md

 ##### Setting up a command to work with `rover-client`

 Most of Rover's commands make requests to Apollo Studio's API.
-Rather than handling the request logic in the main package in the repository, Rover is structured so that logic lives in `crates/rover-client`.
+Rather than handling the request logic in the repository's main package, Rover is structured so that this logic lives in `crates/rover-client`.
 This is helpful for separation of concerns and testing.

-In order to access functionality from `rover-client` in our `rover graph hello` command, we'll need to pass down a client from the entry to our command in `src/command/graph/mod.rs`.
+To access functionality from `rover-client` in our `rover graph hello` command, we'll need to pass down a client from the entry to our command in `src/command/graph/mod.rs`.

 You can do this by changing the `Command::Hello(command) => command.run(),` line to `Command::Hello(command) => command.run(client_config),`.